Atmosphères (album): Background

-The producer, Manfred Eicher had the idea of this quartet with a Deutschlandfunk radio programme, which included an excerpt from a performance at Punkt Festival in Kristiansand, featuring Tigran Hamasyan with Jan Bang, then he brings trumpeter Arve Henriksen and guitarist Eivind Aarset into the project.
-This album was also made on only three days, and most of the music is improvised.
+The producer, Manfred Eicher, brought the quartet together after hearing an excerpt on a 2013 Deutschlandfunk radio programme of Tigran Hamasyan and Jan Bang playing together at the Punkt Festival in Kristiansand.

 Reception

 Thom Jurek in his review for All Music says that this album is "make for a demanding listen (at least in one sitting).
 That said, it offers distinctive, illuminating, and abundant rewards to anyone who will encounter it on its own terms."

 In The Guardian, John Fordham gave this album three stars and says that "The pairing of Hamasyan and Henriksen, meanwhile, brings an unexpectedly song-based seductiveness to an all-improv session including such hi-tech experimenters as Aarset and Bang."